-For insufficient evidence, non-compliance and mixed determinations that include non-compliance determinations, OCR will issue a letter of finding(s) explaining the reason(s) for its decision.
-Letters of finding(s) will address all allegations in the case.
-The letter must include, as appropriate:
+For insufficient evidence, non-compliance and mixed determinations that include non-compliance determinations, OCR will issue a letter of finding(s) explaining the reason(s) for its decision to both the recipient and the complainant.

+Letters of finding(s) address all allegations in the case.
+The letter includes, as appropriate:

-- A statement of the allegations in the case. - A statement of OCR's jurisdictional authority, including recipient status and the statutory basis for the investigation. - A statement of the findings of fact for each allegation, supported by any necessary explanation and/or analysis of the evidence on which the findings are based. - Conclusions for each allegation that reference the relevant facts, the applicable regulation(s) and OCR policy, and the appropriate legal standards. - The statement, "The complainant may have a right to file a private suit in federal court whether or not OCR finds a violation."
+- A statement of the allegations in the case. - A statement of OCR's jurisdictional authority, including recipient status and the statutory basis for the investigation. - A statement of the findings of fact for each allegation, supported by any necessary explanation and/or analysis of the evidence on which the findings are based. - Conclusions for each allegation that reference the relevant facts, the applicable regulation(s), and the appropriate legal standards. - A statement that: "The complainant may have a right to file a private suit in federal court whether or not OCR finds a violation."
 For service complaints under the Age Discrimination Act, the complainants may file in federal court only after they have exhausted administrative remedies.
 See CPM subsection 701(a).